 Structure & contents

 The one-year programme consists of a taught and a thesis research part .
-The taught part (39 ECTS) starts in April at IHE Delft and has a modular structure, comprising 13 modules ranging from 1 to 6 weeks’ duration, including lectures, laboratory tutorials, field trips, case studies, group work, design exercises and discussions.
+The taught part (39 ECTS) starts in MAy at IHE Delft and has a modular structure, comprising 12 modules ranging from 1 to 5 weeks’ duration, including lectures, laboratory tutorials, field trips, case studies, group work, design exercises and discussions.
 Especially for this programme, IHE Delft constructed a state-of-the-art faecal sludge laboratory, which is a member of the Global Partnership of Laboratories for Faecal Sludge Analyses.
-The individual thesis research (29 ECTS), follows on completion of the taught programme, although, in order to avoid a ‘cold start’ and to guarantee sufficient time, students will be allocated a research topic and will start preparing for their individual research early on in the programme.
-The field work part of the research will preferably take place in a developing country, hosted by one of IHE Delft's academic partners and supervised locally by partner institution's staff.
+The individual thesis research (31 ECTS), follows on completion of the taught programme, although, in order to avoid a ‘cold start’ and to guarantee sufficient time, students will be allocated a research topic and will start preparing for their individual research early on in the programme.
 The thesis defence will take place at IHE Delft and students will be awarded an MSc degree from IHE Delft.
 To enable students to pass the entry exam, a set of preparatory e-learning courses are available for those who may need to increase their knowledge in one or more subjects as prerequisite for the programme.

 IHE Delft, the Netherlands